hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

   Convolution layer is good design choices for the problems where we have to classify the images.
-It's because convolutional network extract the small feautes from the images like edges, lines, and them combined them to extract more advance feature like circles, letters, signs etc. As traffic sign classifier is the similar problem which makes convolutional layer best fit for it.
+It's because convolutional network extract the small features from the images like edges, lines, and them combined them to extract more advance feature like circles, letters, signs etc. As traffic sign classifier is the similar problem which makes convolutional layer network best fit for it.

-  Dropout layer prevent the overfitting which makes model more general.
+  Adding dropout layer also helps, as dropout layer prevent the overfitting which makes model more general.

 If a well known architecture was chosen:
 * What architecture was chosen?